Pythons-And-Ladders/the-coke-can-project/Module Demos/BLE/BLE_README.md

 # BLE Code Overview

-This folder contains the demonstration files that exploit the functionality of the integrated Bluetooth and BLE (Bluetooth Low Energy)
+This folder contains demonstration files showcasing the Bluetooth and Bluetooth Low Energy (BLE) capabilities of the onboard ESP32-S3 microcontroller (MCU).

 ## Contents: